Daksh-T/motion-chatgpt-plugin/README.md

 The `main.py` script serves the manifest at `localhost:5003/.well-known/ai-plugin.json`, which contains a link to the `openapi.yaml` file on localhost (also served by the `main.py` script).
 Any request sent to the API is first received by localhost (without any auth) and then redirected to Motion with the auth token by `main.py`.
 The response is then sent back to the plugin.

 ## Disclaimer
 The API response when asking for task list is very verbose and exceeds the model's context limit.
-This causes it to hallucinate tasks sometimes.
+This may cause it to hallucinate tasks.

 ## Feedback
 Feel free to raise an Issue or submit a Pull Request if you have something to contibute to the project!